Frequently Asked Questions

 A: Swim team registration fees are the primary source of team revenue and cover for the following: coaches' salaries, life guards, swim insurance, ribbons and award, age-group photograph, individual trophy, team equipment and administrative expenses.
 The cost of the team swimsuit and other equipment is not included in the registration fees and must be purchased separately.

-- March 1-12- Special Price for Returning Families ONLY.
+- February 26th-March 11th - Special Price for Returning Families ONLY.
 The registration fee for is $185 per swimmer

-- March 13-May1st – Registration is open to all families for $200 per swimmer.
+- March 12th- April 28th – Registration is open to all families for $200 per swimmer.

 Q: What is the mailing address to send registration checks?